Overview of the DFP CREATE Application and Completion Process

 Each DFP Training Program cohort begins in September of a given year.
 We recommend that you contact potential faculty supervisors 2-4 months before the relevant graduate application deadline (i.e., for a September 2020 program start, then October ’19 to January ’20).
 In some cases, due to a home program's requirements, you'll take the DFP Core in your second year, but can still apply in your entrance year - just indicate this in your application.

 Apply to the DFP CREATE between receiving your UBC admission and Fall 2020.
-This can be before you decide on your UBC offer; and in time to benefit from the program elements.
+This can be before you decide on your UBC offer; but must be in time to benefit from the program elements.
 Applications will be processed as they come in, with responses given within 30 days.

 - February 14, 2020: DFP CREATE Applications for the 2020 DFP cohort open (to be processed and applicants notified within 30 days of receipt)